The Unseen Beauties of Southern Europe: 12 Hidden Gems

 Both the town and the mountain draw visitors to Montserrat, yet remains something of a hidden secret.
 You can ride on the rack railway or a cable car to reach the summit or explore an assortment of religious relics in the center of town.
 Many hiking trails also lead from the Funicular de Sant Joan stop.
 Montserrat is an easy day trip from Barcelona.

-Read also: Must-Visit Cities in the World
+Read also: Most Beautiful Cities in Europe

 Berat, Albania